Roger-random/storage_grid/README.md

 The following instructions are for one particular service, [Google Colab](https://colab.research.google.com/) but should be similar for other Jupyter services.
-The tricky part is installing CadQuery into the hosted environment, as different providers will have different restrictions.
+The tricky part is installing CadQuery into the hosted environment, as different providers will have different restrictions on what external libraries are permitted.

 As of this writing, Google Colab has a free tier sufficient to run this project.
 As does [GitHub Codespaces](https://github.com/codespaces).